How to Store Furniture

 - On mirrors and framed artwork, use cardboard corner protectors.
 Do not store these items flat, as they will collapse under their own weight.
 Keep them upright, and mark them as fragile.

 - You’ve paid the big bucks for a big screen TV, so make sure you wrap it in protective plastic, bubble wrap or with a few sheets and bedding.

 - Reserve a climate-controlled storage unit for storing liquid screen TVs and computer monitors.
 They can freeze and break with extreme climate changes.

 - If a table will not disassemble, place a moving blanket on the pallets or boards on the floor, and place the table on its top with the legs pointing up.

 - Disassemble beds and tables.
 Wrap table legs in moving blankets or bubble wrap.

 - Place chairs upside down on sturdy tables.

 - Stretch wrap can be used to keep cabinet doors or dresser drawers closed while moving.

 - Use dresser tops for stacking lightweight boxes, and dresser drawers for small fragile items.

-- If you use cleaning sprays on furniture prior to storing it, allow it to dry thoroughly – the residual moisture can cause mold growth while in storage.
+- If you use cleaning sprays on furniture, allow it to dry thoroughly – the residual moisture can cause mold growth while in storage.